audreymateke/se-assignment-5-audreymateke/README.md

 5. Extensions in VS Code:
    - Discuss the role of extensions in VS Code.
 How can users find, install, and manage extensions?
 Provide examples of essential extensions for web development.

+  -Role of extensions in VS code:

+    Visual Studio Code (VS Code) extensions play a crucial role in enhancing your development workflow.
+   -Finding and Installing Extensions:

+     Open VS Code and click on the Extensions icon in the Activity Bar Ctrl+Shift+X on Windows.
+     Search for an extension by name or functionality.
+    Click the “Install” button to add an extension to your workspace.

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?